 I never actually thought the Simpsons lived in Springfield, NJ.
-They just weren’t Jersey enough–there wasn’t enough profanity.
+They just weren’t Jersey enough — there wasn’t enough profanity.
+And if they did live in New Jersey, they’d probably live in Washington (at least one of the six of them in the state).

 After 22 years and more than 500 episodes, creator Matt Groening revealed which Springfield was the real one.
 Turns out it’s in Oregon (not one that I ever really thought of).
 The reasoning for this is that Springfield, OR, is near Groening’s hometown.